I love this DIY maxi skirt. It's like leggings, but even comfier. And I feel a little dressed up when I wear it. And it's so easy to make.

 Trim the excess material off close to the seam and turn the skirt right side out.

 Notice I don't allow extra room for seams, because this is a fitted skirt.
 You want it to stretch a bit over your hips so it doesn't fall down.
 You can always stitch it in a little more if it's too loose.

 That's it!
 You can fold the top down 1 large fold or 2 smaller folds.
 The jersey knit doesn't fray, so you don't need to do any hemming.
 I've washed my gray one countless times and although it has shrunk up just a bit, there was plenty of folded room at the top to make it long enough.

 Here is the black one I made in the pictures.

 Now go make yourself one!
 Or 5.
 I won't judge you for living your entire life in them.
-Here is a good deal on the jersey knit fabric and it comes in several colors!
+Here is a good deal on the jersey knit fabric and in several colors!